Skip to main content

 American Century assigns an Estate Transfer Specialist as a single point of contact for inheritance and estate settlement.
 The specialist provides a customized packet of forms, assists with paperwork for both American Century and the transferring institution, helps with investment choices, and monitors the process.
 The Inheritance Checklist (CL-FRM-87731) is available on the forms page and provides a step-by-step guide for gathering documents and notifying relevant entities.
 For brokerage accounts, contact 1-888-345-2071 and use the brokerage-specific forms.
 For mailed brokerage documents: American Century Brokerage, PO Box 419146, Kansas City, MO 64141.
 Overnight delivery address: 801 Pennsylvania Ave., Suite 419200, Kansas City, MO 64105-1307.

-Processing timelines at American Century: Timelines vary by account type and documentation completeness; a dedicated Estate Transfer Specialist monitors the transfer and confirms when assets are received.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+How long the process takes at American Century: Timelines vary by account type and documentation completeness; a dedicated Estate Transfer Specialist monitors the transfer and confirms when assets are received.
+The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-American Century requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued ID for beneficiaries, successor trustees, or estate representatives, and For TOD accounts: full name, address, and Taxpayer Identification number for each beneficiary; statement of no known disputes; inheritance tax waiver if required by decedent's state, and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by American Century includes Certified copy of the death certificate, Valid government-issued ID for beneficiaries, successor trustees, or estate representatives, and For TOD accounts: full name, address, and Taxpayer Identification number for each beneficiary; statement of no known disputes; inheritance tax waiver if required by decedent's state, along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions